jk-89/latte-compiler/README.md

 # Latte language compiler

 A compiler for the [Latte](https://www.mimuw.edu.pl/~ben/Zajecia/Mrj2023/Latte/) programming language, implemented in Haskell.
 Latte is an imperative, statically-typed language.
-The compiler generates [LLVM](https://en.wikipedia.org/wiki/LLVM) code and LLVM bitcode, which can be executed directly with `lli`.
+The compiler generates [LLVM](https://en.wikipedia.org/wiki/LLVM) (Low Level Virtual Machine) code and LLVM bitcode, which can be executed directly with `lli`.
 It compiles code and applies several optimizations so that the generated bitcode is efficient.

 ## Example